 Unless otherwise determined by the Title IX/504 Coordinator or Assistant Vice President of Human Resources, the sanctions/remedies will be in effect upon the responding party's receipt of the finding letter and finalized Investigative Report, and will remain in effect pending the outcome of any appeal.
-Both parties have the opportunity to appeal the finding and sanction/remedies.
+Both parties have the opportunity to appeal the finding and sanction.
+Remedies are not appealable.
 The appeal process is included in the next section.